Updated 2 May to incorporate full year data for 2021.

 A previous post analyzing the economics of the pandemic for 2020 documented widely divergent experiences in Asia with respect to case numbers, mobility loss, and export impact, and showed all three of these factors to be systematically related to GDP growth.
-A follow-up post on fiscal policy found those economies with ample fiscal space used it to ramp up spending, and a post on monetary policy showed central bank balance sheets expanding under supportive global conditions.
-In this post, we revisit the analytics using preliminary data for 2021 for 14 Asian economies.
+A follow-up post on fiscal policy found that those economies with ample fiscal space used it to ramp up spending, and a post on monetary policy showed central bank balance sheets expanding under supportive global conditions.
+In this post, we revisit the analytics using data for 2021.

 In recent years, emerging market countries—in particular, those in Asia—have been among the global economy’s star performers.
 Even during bad times, such as during the Global Financial Crisis, Asian EMs have seen their economies hold up better than most others.